skule/skule.ca/academics/petitions.md

 ## Providing Documentation
 When filing a petition you will be asked to provide documentation, this section should help you figure out what kind of documentation you need.

+### Exceptions to Providing Documentation
+**Once per spemester** you many file a **work term petition without documentation** if:
+1. The assessment is worth less than 15%;
+2. You are requisition an exception/extension for no longer than 3 days in a row.

+If you are using your exception for the semester you will declare so in the [The Engineering Portal](https://portal.engineering.utoronto.ca/weblogin/sites/Student/#/home) directly.

 ### For Medical Reasons
 For medical reasons or mental health crises you must file a [verification of illness form](https://glse.utoronto.ca/sites/default/files/verification_of_student_illness_voi.pdf).
 This must be completed by a medical professional who has/is treating you such as your family doctor, a surgeon, a clinical psychiatrist, a dentist etc.